 Can I go to any eye doctor after surgery?

-The surgeon who did the work, or a member of his or her team should perform the checkup on the day after surgery, as well as the next visit.
+The surgeon who did the work, or a member of his or her team, should perform the checkup on the day after surgery, and usually the next visit as well.
 The surgeon may approve subsequent checkups with another doctor, after a consultation with that doctor to ensure familiarity with your case and appropriate care.

 Will I have to have cataract surgery again in the future?

-Implants are typically not subject to deterioration and should last a long time.
+Lens implants are typically not subject to deterioration and should last a lifetime.

 Some patients will experience a subsequent clouding of the membrane which holds the lens, called the capsule.
 This clouding will cause blurred vision and is easily fixed with a non invasive laser (YAG laser) beam that creates an opening in the membrane allowing restoration of a clear path for light.
-The procedure is called a capsulotomy and can be done in our Chevy Chase office.
+This procedure is called a capsulotomy and can be done in our Chevy Chase office.

 What about blepharitis and dry eyes in the context of cataract surgery and advanced technology/premium IOL?

-Both conditions affect the health of the surface of the cornea.
-These conditions are chronic and can be exacerbated by surgery.
+Blepharitis and dry eyes are chronic conditions that can affect the surface of the cornea and be exacerbated by surgery.
 It is critical to optimize the ocular surface before cataract surgery to optimize the outcome.
 If the ocular surface is suboptimal, multifocal lenses may not suitable for you.

 Are advanced technology IOL implants covered by insurance?

 Your insurance will cover the cost of cataract surgery, the surgical facility, and the anesthesiologist.
 You are responsible for costs related to any advanced technology/ premium implants as well as any deductible and co-pays.